followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/editCell(rowIndex_dataField).md

 ===================================================================

 <!--shortDescription-->
-Switches a specific cell into the editing state.
-The cell is found by the row index and data field.
+Switches a cell with a specific row index and a data field to the editing state.
 Takes effect only if the [editing mode]({basewidgetpath}/Configuration/editing/#mode) is *'batch'* or *'cell'*.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
-The index of the row that owns the cell.
+The index of the row to which the cell belongs.
 <!--/paramDescription1-->

 <!--paramName2-->dataField<!--/paramName2-->